Gülru Necipoğlu: Career and works

-Necipoğlu’s name was given to a new lecture hall of the Art History Department of Akdeniz University, Turkey in 2012.
+Necipoğlu's name was given to a new lecture hall of the Art History Department of Akdeniz University, Turkey in 2012.
 In 2014, she was mentioned among the 91 most influential women in the history of the Turkish Republic on its 91st anniversary celebration.
 She was invited by His Highness the Aga Khan to serve as a member of the steering committee of the Aga Khan Architecture Award for the 3-year cycle 2015-2018.

 In January 2023, she was announced as one of the recipients of The National Museum of Asian Art's 2023 Freer Medals.
+She was awarded the Freer medal on October 27, 2023.